Monitoring Your Work

 Returning your monitoring form is a condition of grant.
 You will usually have 12 months to spend your grant and we need you to return your monitoring four weeks after the project finishes.

 Funded organisations will be notified one month before your monitoring is due.
-It is vital that your monitoring is submitted on time.
-The Foundations’ policy is not to consider applications from organisations which have overdue monitoring across any of our grant programmes.
-For example, if an organisation’s monitoring for a Comic Releif Local Communities grant is overdue, we will not consider an application to the Deptford Challenge Trust until satisfactory monitoring has been submitted.
+It is vital that your monitoring is submitted on time; The London Community Foundation's (LCF) policy is not to consider further applications from organisations which have overdue monitoring across any of their grant programmes, including DCT.

 Submitting a strong monitoring report on time is as important as submitting a strong application for funding, and it is important to factor in time for this within your project planning.

 Case studies, a couple of photos, feedback forms, user/volunteer comments and samples of any publications produced can all be used to supplement the written report and to show your achievements and learning.
 We also welcome any comments (positive or negative) you wish to make about the application process and LCF’s management of the grant process.
 Your feedback, good or bad, will help to develop services where possible.

 LCF carries out a number of monitoring visits for each of our grant programmes.
 During the period of your grant, you may be visited by a member of the LCF team.
 The purpose of the visit would be to discuss any issues arising from your work, your progress, and learning gained to date.
 LCF staff can also offer you advice or refer you to training providers or support agencies if you need support in a particular area.

 If you are selected, LCF will contact you directly to arrange a visit at your convenience.